Lecture 1. Introduction

 - Some people use it as it is.
 It comes with more than 100 readily available solvers and many pre- and post-processing utilities.
 For example blockMesh,

-and snappyHexMesh are two mesh generation tools that come with it. simpleFoam, sonicFoam or rhoReactingFoam are three of the mainly
+and snappyHexMesh are two mesh generation tools that come with it. simpleFoam, sonicFoam or rhoReactingFoam are just three of the several

-Somebody developed all these different solvers for us.
-Each solver also gets supported by the available models, such as material models in the form of equation of states, viscous models for non-Newtonian fluids, turbulent models, phase change models, combustion models, etc. If these solvers and models fit to our needs, we can use them just as they are.
-We don’t need to know how to develop code in C++, the language used in OpenFOAM.
+Core developer and community members have developed all these different solvers and utilities for us.
+Different solvers have diffenrent capabilities and they have support for several different types mathematical models, such as material models, turbulence models, phase change models, combustion models, etc. If these solvers and models fit to our needs, we can use them as they are.
+We don’t need to know how to develop code in C++, the programming language used in OpenFOAM.
 We don't need to study any of the source files.
 Here, the freedom as in "free food" is an important motivation of using OpenFOAM. - Some people modify it.
 For them, the already available solvers and models, or some of their features are not enough.
 These users modify the existing source codes or write new ones and come up with new solvers or models.
 To do this, you need to have a solid understanding of the finite volume method, know how it is implemented in OpenFOAM and be comfortable in template-based C++ programming.
 This is usually done at universities or institutions for research purposes.
-Here, the freedom as in "free speech" is the main motivation of using OpenFOAM, the fact that the source code is accessible and you are allowed to change it.
+Here, the freedom as in "free speech" is the main motivation of using OpenFOAM, the fact that the source code is accessible, and you are allowed to change it.

 1.2 The OpenFOAM Ecosystem